-The Lifetime Achievement Award has been introduced in 2018 to recognize the Lighting Designer / Lighting Product Designer and other professionals in the Lighting Industry, who’s contributions over their entire career to the industry.
-Dedicated to professionals, the Award is today the highest honor awarded in the lighting design field.
-There is no fee to nominate a designer.
+The Lifetime Achievement Award has been introduced in 2018 to recognize the Lighting Designer / Lighting Product Designer and other professionals in the Lighting Industry, who’s contributed over their entire careers to the industry.
+Dedicated to professionals with a minimum of 40 years of experience in the industry, the Award is today the highest honor awarded in the lighting design field.
+There is no fee to nominate.

-To nominate a Lighting Designer for the LIT Lifetime Achievement Award, please email email@example.com with the following materials:
+To nominate for the LIT Lifetime Achievement Award, please email firstname.lastname@example.org with the following materials: